 4. What is the word before in this sentence?
 Tick one box.
-1 mark Before you board the train, make sure you have all your bags with you.
-1 mark an adverb a preposition a co-ordinating conjunction a subordinating conjunction 5.
+1 mark Before you board the train, make sure you have all your bags with you. an adverb a preposition a co-ordinating conjunction a subordinating conjunction 5.
 Underline the longest possible noun phrase in the sentence below.
 1 mark We spotted an enormous, spooky castle in the distance.
 6. Which sentence contains a relative clause ?
 Tick one .
-O I'd like an ice cream and a lolly, please.
-1 mark O This summer has been very hot so we have used our pool lots.
-O Don't forget your sun cream as you don't want to burn.
-O My sousin who lives down the road, has been over to play most days.
-O My cousin, who lives down the road, has been over to play most days.
-7. Underline the subordinate clause in each sentence below.
+I'd like an ice cream and a lolly, please.
+This summer has been very hot so we have used our pool lots.
+Don't forget your sun cream as you don't want to burn.
+My cousin, who lives down the road, has been over to play most days.
+1 mark 7.
+Underline the subordinate clause in each sentence below.
 1 mark Since Justine got a new scooter, her stunt skills have improved.
 Please don't talk while I'm teaching the lesson.
-I'll be overjoyed if we get a new puppy. • total for this page
+I'll be overjoyed if we get a new puppy.